-During this week in 1884, a post office was established at Morganville on the old stage route between Bismarck and Ft.
-Stevenson.
-Morganville was nothing more than a farm on the west edge of what is now Beulah, in Mercer County.
+During this week in 1884, a post office was established at Morganville on the old Bismarck-Ft.
+Stevenson stage route.
+In actuality, Morganville was nothing more than a farm located on the west edge of what is now Beulah, in Mercer County.

-The owner and postmaster was an unusual man who went by Frank C. Morgan, Morgan Spencer and Long-Haired Morgan.
+The owner and postmaster was an unusual man who went by various names: Frank C. Morgan, Morgan Spencer and Long-Haired Morgan.

-Nobody seemed to know where he came from, but it was apparent the fellow was well educated.
+Nobody seemed to know where he came from, but that he was well educated was apparent.
 Perhaps with a romantic notion of the western frontier, he had chosen a lifestyle of hunting and trapping.
 He was colorful and somewhat eccentric, wearing his black hair long and flowing.
 He always carried a bowie knife, an object that later led to a significant event in his life.

 Morgan lived on Spring Creek in a cabin built of logs, rocks and sod.
 Inside, a trap door opened into a 300 foot tunnel, which ended in thick brush along the creek bank.
-With no explanation of the tunnel’s purpose, some neighbors began speculating that Morgan was on the run from the law.
-No one knew, but several years after Morgan established his post office, he disappeared.
+With no explanation of the tunnel’s purpose, some neighbors began speculating Morgan was running from the law.
+Whether he was or not was never learned, but several years after Morgan established his postoffice, he disappeared.

 Having honed his skills, Morgan had put together a perilous knife-throwing act.
 His show booth consisted of a wall of planks, against which stood a pretty woman – his new wife – with her arms horizontally outstretched.
 Morgan would step back eight paces and select a bowie knife from his prop table.
 Then, one by one, he outlined her body with eighteen knives.

 Morgan moved on with the show and reportedly wasn’t heard from again.
-However, word drifted back to Mercer County that his aim had finally failed, and his wife was dead.
+However, word drifted back to Mercer County in the 1890s that his aim had tragically failed on one occasion – killing his wife.

 Dakota Datebook written by Merry Helm